microsoft/Federal-Business-Applications/whitepapers/federal-security/README.md

 | Dataverse / Dynamics 365 | ```` Common Data Service ```` | ```` 00000007-0000-0000-c000-000000000000 ```` |

-> At this time (10/27/2022) there is a known issue that the Power Apps and Power Automate services do not show up in Azure for Government's Conditional Access portal.
-The work around to use conditional access in GCC High is to create a policy that is enforced for all cloud applications, versus selecting Power Apps and Power Automate individually.
+> At this time (10/28/2022) there is a known issue that the Power Automate service does not show up in Azure for Government's Conditional Access portal.
+The work around to use conditional access in GCC High is to create a policy that is enforced for all cloud applications, versus selecting Power Automate individually.

 # TIC for Public Facing Power Pages (i.e. Portals)